AndreaAvignone/PMV-Monitoring-Platform/README.md

 **How to run**: python3 profiles_catalog.py etc/profiles_db.json\
 **Update**: The system now includes also PUT for inserting new profile, POST to set the value of a specific parameter, DELETE for removing profiles.
 Basic errors for bad requests.
 Integration with server catalog is working according to the microservice approach.\
 ### Server catalog:
 It stores everything about rooms measurments.
 The structure is complex and it is based on rooms catalog and devices catalog.
 It is in charge of the main database.
-For each room, MRT value and list of devices are present.
+For each room, MRT value and list of devices are present.\
 **Situation**: Structure is well organized, with all needed functionalities.
-See issues for doubts.
+See issues for doubts.\
 **Improvements**: More tests are expected to find errors.
-All useful information to store should be defined (e.g. MRT, thermal comfort, PMV...)
+All useful information to store should be defined (e.g. MRT, thermal comfort, PMV...).\
 **How to run**: python3 resources_server.py etc/db.json\

 ## Description